Mikejo5000/vsts-docs-pr/docs/setup-admin/team-services/set-up-vs.md

 *	Xcode (see [Git](../../git/share-your-code-in-git-xcode.md) or [TFVC](../../tfvc/share-your-code-in-tfvc-xcode.md))
 *	[Visual Studio Code](https://code.visualstudio.com/docs/editor/versioncontrol)

-##	How do I set up Visual Studio for Team Services?
+##	How do I set up Visual Studio 2015 for Team Services during sign in?

 0. [Download and install Visual Studio](https://go.microsoft.com/fwlink/?LinkId=309297&clcid=0x409&slcid=0x409),
 if you don't have the version you want already.